Skip to main content

 NYVO Calculator

-Internal Rate of Return on a cash-flow series – the right way to compare uneven investments.
+Compute the Internal Rate of Return on any series of uneven cash flows – the right way to compare investments with irregular contributions or payouts, like real estate, PMS, or business equity.

 Cash flows